-- On the Map tab, in the Inquiry group, click the Locate button.
+- On the ribbon, click the Map tab.
+In the Inquiry group, click the Locate button.

 - In the Locate pane, in the search box, type Chatel-Chehery, Ardennes and press Enter.

-The map zooms to the location and marks it with a point.
+Several points are added to the map.
 Chatel-Chehery is at the center of the Meuse-Argonne battlefield.

 - On the ribbon, click the Defense Toolbox tab.
 In the Defense Tools group, click the Coordinate Conversion tool.

 The Coordinate Conversion tool converts coordinates between several common formats, including Decimal Degrees and MGRS, when you click a point on the map or type coordinates into an input parameter.
 To perform the conversion, you will configure the tool to output into MGRS.

 - In the Coordinate Conversion pane, for Output formats, click the Add button.